Giovanni Dandolo: Life

 Before his election as doge, Dandolo occupied various public positions including Podestà of Bologna and Padua, and commander of the Venetian naval units.
-The news of his election to doge reached him while he was fighting in a military action against Istria and Trieste, which expanded into an open war in the following year, also involving Venice's perennial enemy, the Patriarchate of Aquileia and the Papal States.
+The news of his election to doge reached him while he was fighting in military action against Istria and Trieste, which expanded into an open war in the following year, also involving Venice's perennial enemy, the Patriarchate of Aquileia and the Papal States.
 More armed clashes followed, and continued for the duration of Dandolo's reign as doge.

-After Dandolo signed the peace Treaty of Ravenna with Ancona, a new military theater opened through the revolt in Crete led by the Greek noble Alexios Kallergis and backed by the Byzantine emperor Michael VIII, Venice's rival for the domination of the eastern Mediterranean.
+After Dandolo signed the peace Treaty of Ravenna with Ancona, a new military theatre opened through the revolt in Crete led by the Greek noble Alexios Kallergis and backed by the Byzantine emperor Michael VIII, Venice's rival for the domination of the eastern Mediterranean.
 These conflicts forced the Republic of Venice to negotiate peace agreements with Charles of Anjou and Philip III of France, concluding an alliance with the former in the Treaty of Orvieto.

 During Dandolo's reign as doge, relations with the Vatican were tense.
 Venice had refused to join the Papal States in a punitive action against Sicily, provoking Pope Martin IV to excommunicate Venice, which was later repealed in 1285 by Martin's successor, Pope Honorius IV.
 In 1287 unrest flared up again in Istria and spread to Friuli.
 The war widened after the intervention of the German Emperor Rudolf I, who was allied with the Patriarchate of Aquileia, and Venice had to sue for peace.

 In 1284, the first Venetian gold ducat, later called the Zecchino, was introduced into circulation.
 The ducat would be used until the end of the Venetian Republic and was always made with the same weight, 3.56 grams of 24 karat (99.7%) gold.
 The coin was valid in all states with which Venice traded.
 The name ducat comes from the inscription on the coin's back: Sit tibi Christe datus quem tu regis iste ducatus, which frames a picture of Christ.
 The front of each coin showed the ruling doges on their knees in front of the city's patron saint, Mark the Evangelist.

 Dandolo was buried in San Zanipolo.
 The tomb was not preserved, only a stone slab with an inscription commemorates the doge.